vlachenal/webservices-bench/README.md

 Thrift is not designed for client side communication.

-## Protocol Buffer
+## Protocol Buffers
-Protocol Buffer is a protocol developped and maintained by Google.
+Protocol Buffers is a protocol developped and maintained by Google.

 ### Advantages
-Like Thrift Protocol Buffer is independent from programming language.
+Like Thrift Protocol Buffers is independent from programming language.
 The compiler will generate source code for almost every language ... which is not relevant for the company in which I work because we always use Java.

-Unlike CORBA, Protocol Buffer provides a ready to use library.
+Unlike CORBA, Protocol Buffers provides a ready to use library.

-Protocol Buffer provides several JSON and its own (de)serialization formats.
+Protocol Buffers provides several JSON and its own (de)serialization formats.

 ### Disadvantages
-Protocol Buffer has not been really adopted.
+Protocol Buffers has not been really adopted.
 Large majority of companies uses RESTful or SOAP services.

-Protocol Buffer is not designed for client side communication.
+Protocol Buffers is not designed for client side communication.

-Due to its message object structures, Protocol Buffer is not suitable for mapping libraries (I gave up for MapStruct and not test for Dozer).
+Due to its message object structures, Protocol Buffers is not suitable for mapping libraries (I gave up for MapStruct and not test for Dozer).
 Manual mapping has an development overhead because setting null value will throw NPE and getting value will provide default value if not defined (empty for java.util.String for example).

-Protocol Buffer implementation is, for now, a RESTful API.
+Protocol Buffers implementation is, for now, a RESTful API.
 Messages are serialized in HTTP bodies.

 ## Mapping